NebulousLabs/Sia/Consensus.md

 Genesis Set
 -----------

-The genesis block will be a block with a timestamp of TODO:TBD.
+The genesis block will have a unix timestamp set to 1427760000, which corresponds to March 31st, 2015 at midnight.
 All other fields will be empty.
-The required target for the next block shall be [0, 0, 0, 8, 0...], where each value is a byte.
+The required target for the next block shall be [0, 0, 0, 1, 0...], where each
+value is a byte.

 The genesis block does not need to meet a particular target.